tos-network/emo/docs/libp2p-resource-management.md

 ### Approach
 libp2p's resource manager provides tremendous flexibility but also adds complexity.
 There are these levels of limit configuration for resource management protection:

-1. "The user who does nothing" - In this case Kubo attempts to give some sane defaults discussed below based on the amount of memory and file descriptors their system has.
+1. "The user who does nothing" - In this case Emo attempts to give some sane defaults discussed below based on the amount of memory and file descriptors their system has.
    This should protect the node from many attacks.